 Chapman-Kolmogorov equation.
 The marginal density at time \(t + \Delta t\) is

-\[p_{t+\Delta t}(\mathbf{x}) = \int \mathcal{N}\!\left(\mathbf{x};\; \mathbf{y} + \mathbf{f}(\mathbf{y},t)\,\Delta t,\; g^2(t)\,\Delta t\;\mathbf{I}\right) p_t(\mathbf{y})\,d\mathbf{y}\]This is marginalization: summing over all previous positions \(\mathbf{y}\), weighted by their density \(p_t(\mathbf{y})\) and the transition probability \(\mathbf{y} \to \mathbf{x}\).
+\[p_{t+\Delta t}(\mathbf{x}) = \int \mathcal{N}\!\left(\mathbf{x};\; \mathbf{y} + \mathbf{f}(\mathbf{y},t)\,\Delta t,\; g^2(t)\,\Delta t\;\mathbf{I}\right) p_t(\mathbf{y})\,d\mathbf{y}\]This is marginalization: sum over all previous positions \(\mathbf{y}\), weighted by their density \(p_t(\mathbf{y})\) and the transition probability \(\mathbf{y} \to \mathbf{x}\).
 The Markov property justifies using only the one-step kernel.

 Step 2: Change of Variables

-The Gaussian kernel is centered at \(\mathbf{y} + \mathbf{f}(\mathbf{y},t)\,\Delta t\), which depends on \(\mathbf{y}\) in a complicated way.
-To simplify, introduce a new integration variable that absorbs the drift:
+The Gaussian kernel is centered at \(\mathbf{y} + \mathbf{f}(\mathbf{y},t)\,\Delta t\), which depends on \(\mathbf{y}\).
+To simplify the integral, introduce a new variable that absorbs the drift:

 \[\mathbf{u} := \mathbf{y} + \mathbf{f}(\mathbf{y},t)\,\Delta t\]Now the Gaussian is centered at \(\mathbf{u}\): \(\mathcal{N}(\mathbf{x};\;\mathbf{u},\;g^2(t)\,\Delta t\;\mathbf{I})\).
 For small \(\Delta t\), the map \(\mathbf{y} \mapsto \mathbf{u}\) is invertible.
 The inverse follows from substituting back into the definition of \(\mathbf{u}\) and dropping \(\mathcal{O}(\Delta t^2)\) cross-terms: